Although Saudi Arabia never allowed much tourism, it has launched tourist e-visas for passport holders from 49 countries.

 Since the launch of this visa, Muslims around the globe have been curious to know if Hajj/Umrah can be performed on this visa.
 According to the rules of the Saudi government, Hajj is only allowed on a specific Hajj visa.

 Recommended: A Guide to the Mountains Surrounding Makkah

-Hajj requires a lot of arrangements that include stays at Makkah, Medina, Arafat, Mina, and Muzdalifah.
-Since Hajjis needs to make many arrangements beforehand, performing Hajj on a tourist visa is impossible.
+Hajj requires many arrangements, including stays at Makkah, Medina, Arafat, Mina, and Muzdalifah.
+Since Hajjis must make many arrangements beforehand, performing Hajj on a tourist visa is impossible.

-Due to the COVID-19 precautions enforced in Saudi Arabia, only those Muslims who are immunized against the virus; by taking two doses of coronavirus vaccine or completion of 14 days after taking the first dose; or recovered after infection of coronavirus are entitled to obtain an Umrah permit now.
+Due to the COVID-19 precautions enforced in Saudi Arabia, only those Muslims who are immunized against the virus by taking two doses of the coronavirus vaccine or completing 14 days after taking the first dose or recovering after infection of coronavirus are entitled to obtain an Umrah permit now.